 - Team Resources

-In 2013, Gauss once again helped us achieve third place at NURC (National Underwater Robotics Challenge).
-While we did not win any awards at MATE (Marine Advanced Technology Education Center), we did place at a respectable 11th out of 23.
+In 2013, we achieved third place at NURC (National Underwater Robotics Challenge) using AquaDevil and ROVINA.
+While we did not win any awards at MATE (Marine Advanced Technology Education Center), we did place 11th out of 23.

 In 2012, we developed a laser-triggered torpedo that helped us win 3rd place in NURC.
 That year also saw the debut of Koi at MATE.
 The design impressed the judges enough that we won the Marty Klein MATE Mariner award.
 Our then-president Emily McBryan also won the Engineering Evaluation MVP award for her outstanding performance.